xantln/group20-library-capstone/docs/installation.md

 Installation
 ============

 This repo uses cookiecutter to install the cyberCommons platform on a single node.
-The cybercommons platform is a microservice architecture that provides a RESTful API (Django REST Framework) , Data Catalog(MongoDB), and Asyncronous workflow system (Celery).
+The cyberCommons platform is a microservice architecture that provides a RESTful API (Django REST Framework) , Data Catalog(MongoDB), and Asyncronous workflow system (Celery).

 ### Dependencies Requirements